Bira/octopus-carnival/_drafts/hells-rebels-05-part-2.md

 halfling caretaker Peletera Taltallow.

 When Alveda died, a traitorous lawyer handed the material goods to House Thrune anyway and sold Peletera into slavery.
-He didn't care to transfer the "privileges", however, so the right to sit on the board now belongs to the Talltallow line.
+He didn't care to transfer the "rights and privileges", however, so the right to sit on the board now belongs to the Talltallow line.

 And our good friend Laria Longroad happens to be Peletera's granddaughter!